Asian Watercolor Painting: Expressions of the Northwoods

 In this workshop, participants will learn about the art of Asian watercolor painting and how it differs from Western style of painting.
 Participants will learn the basic techniques using only brush, ink, a few basic watercolor paints and Asian watercolor papers.
 Also this workshop will focus on painting as a meditative process.
 Students will learn how to clear the mind and with only a few strokes of the brush capture the “Essence of the Subject”.
 The class will include color blending, composition, brush techniques and composition.
 Instruction will be in part by demonstration and discussion and then in class practice.
 If the weather is nice, we can go outside to explore the area’s natural beauty and paint our impressions of the Northwoods.

-- Focus will be on painting Bamboo and Birch Trees (transferring knowledge of bamboo
+Focus will be on painting traditional Asian subjects (bamboo, pine) and Birch Trees to transfer knowledge of bamboo to native northwoods trees.

-- Includes coloring blending for leaves, painting in single strokes
+Includes coloring blending for leaves, painting in simple strokes

-Sharon has over 25 years of experience studying and painting Asian watercolor.
+Sharon has over 26 years of experience studying and painting Asian watercolor.
 She is a member of the Sumi-e Society of America and has taught Asian Watercolor painting to both adults and children.
-She is currently a part-time instructor at Nicolet College and teaches workshops on Asian Watercolor throughout WI and MN.
+She is currently a part-time instructor at Nicolet College and teaches workshops on Asian Watercolor throughout the country.

 She began studying traditional Japanese ink painting called Sumi-e in New York City with her sensei Koho Yamamoto.
 When she moved to Hawaii, she continued her studies at the Honolulu Art Academy, Linekona School of Art under a Chinese master painter and teacher Yu Wen.
 She has exhibited her work at the Chinese Cultural Center in Honolulu, the A.R.T.
 Gallery in Baraboo, and other galleries around the state of Wisconsin.
 Sharon has also been a visiting artist during the Aldo Leopold Foundation Art Day.